Sepzie/SezoAudioEngine/prd.md

 ## 15. Conclusion

 This module aims to fill a significant gap in the React Native/Expo ecosystem by providing professional-grade audio processing capabilities that are currently only available through expensive commercial SDKs.
-By focusing on a clean, generic API and robust implementation, expo-audio-engine can become the de facto standard for advanced audio applications on mobile.
+By focusing on a clean, generic API and robust implementation, sezo-audio-engine can become the de facto standard for advanced audio applications on mobile.
 The modular architecture ensures maintainability, the comprehensive testing strategy ensures reliability, and the open-source approach ensures accessibility for developers worldwide.
 With Android as the primary implementation target and iOS following the same API contract, developers can build sophisticated audio applications with confidence.

 ## 16. Open Questions

-- Should the Android core and the Expo package live in the same repository or be separated into different repositories?
-- Are there examples of similar projects that made this decision well?
-- What Maven coordinates and release process should be used for the standalone Android engine artifact?
+- How should internal versioning and releases be coordinated between the Android engine and Expo module packages?